 9.5.1 Development and Implementation.
 The qualification program shall include processes or procedures to establish the subsequent qualification interval for each qualification.
-The processes and procedures shall include assessment to identify subsequent qualification intervals that require reduction, unless the subsequent qualification intervals in Nonmandatory Appendix A are adopted or are more frequent than those in Nonmandatory Appendix A. Subsequent qualification intervals can be lengthened when data can be provided that show a longer interval is prudent.
+The processes and procedures shall include assessment to identify subsequent qualification intervals that require reduction, unless the subsequent qualification intervals in Nonmandatory Appendix A are adopted or unless the subsequent qualification intervals in Nonmandatory Appendix A are adopted or other, more frequent intervals are used.
+Subsequent qualification intervals can be lengthened when data are provided to show a longer interval is prudent.